brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 2 bht.md

 1. "It was only when the wickedness of his adversaries made it necessary, that he reluctantly undertook the defense of his ministry."
 2. "Dispensation (οικονομια) means here a divine order or command, or, as it is generally expressed, a commission."

+### Philip Schaff:
+1. "The same phrase occurs in chap.
+Ephesians 4:21; it does not imply doubt, but rather assumes something to be true, challenging the reader to verify the assumption in his own case."
+2. "Not to have recognized Paul, not to have received his teaching, would be equivalent to not having heard him.
+Hence it is not correct to conclude from these words, that the Epistle was not written to Ephesus."
+3. "This does not refer to his office, for how could they hear of that, but rather to a divine arrangement, which has reference, is concerned with, the grace of God, in virtue of which grace he had indeed received his office."

 ### Archibald T. Robertson:
 1. "If so be that ye have heard" (ε γε ηκουσατε).
 Condition of first class with ε and first aorist active indicative and with the intensive particle γε that gives a delicate touch to it all.
 2. "On οικονομιαν (stewardship, dispensation) see Ephesians 1:9; Ephesians 3:9; Colossians 1:25."